remix-run/remix/docs/guides/typescript.md

 ## Type Utilities

-Remix's built-in inference between `loader` function + `useLoaderData` generic and the `action` function + `useActionData` generic is quite good and you shouldn't often have to use thse utilities.
+Remix's built-in inference between `loader` function + `useLoaderData` generic and the `action` function + `useActionData` generic is quite good and you shouldn't often have to use these utilities.
 That said they can be quite handy in some cases which is why they are exported.

 ### `UseDataFunctionReturn`